 As we proceed, we identify the largest index $i$ for which $q_{i}>q_{a-m}$ ($i=a-k-m$).
-If no such $i$ exists, then $\vecq$ satisfies $1=q_0=q_1=\dots =q_{a-m}>q_{a-m+1}=\dots = b$, which indicates that $D_{\vecq}$ is a shifted geometric distribution.
+If no such $i$ exists, then $\vecq$ satisfies $1=q_0=q_1=\cdots =q_{a-m}>q_{a-m+1}=\cdots = b$, which indicates that $D_{\vecq}$ is a shifted geometric distribution.
 If such an index exists, we apply Lemma \ref{lem:4-remstep} to reduce the \emph{step} count by one.
-By iteratively employing the construction procedure in the lemma for a maximum of $a$ times, we eventually obtain a 'local optimal' distribution with at most one \emph{step}, which has a lower objective function value compared to any solutions examined during the process.
-Therefore, the optimal solutions can have at most one \emph{step}. \Halmos \endproof
+By iteratively applying the construction procedure in the lemma for a maximum of $a$ times, we eventually obtain a ``locally optimal'' distribution with at most one \emph{step}.
+This distribution has a lower objective function value compared to any solutions examined during the process.
+Therefore, we can conclude that the optimal solutions can have at most one \emph{step}. \Halmos \endproof

+We next identify the largest index $i$ where $q_i > q_{a-m}$ (denoting $i = a-k-m$).
+If no such $i$ exists, then $\vecq$ satisfies $1 = q_0 = q_1 = \cdots = q_{a-m} > q_{a-m+1} = \cdots = b$, indicating $D_{\vecq}$ is a shifted geometric distribution.
+If such an index exists, we apply Lemma \ref{lem:4-remstep} to reduce the \emph{step} count by one.
+By iteratively applying the construction procedure in Lemma \ref{lem:4-remstep} at most $a$ times, we obtain a ``locally optimal'' distribution with at most one \emph{step}.
+This distribution achieves a lower objective function value than any solution examined during the process.
+Therefore, we can conclude that optimal solutions can have at most one \emph{step}.

-Therefore, it remains to prove the key Lemma \ref{lem:4-remstep}.
-We approach this by considering a two-step process: We will first show a minor perturbation in $\vecq$ keeps the feasibility and yields a distribution with a lower objective value.
-Next, we show that keeping changing $\vecq$ in the same direction will decrease the objective function value, which will finally reduce one step.
+To complete the proof, it remains to prove the key Lemma \ref{lem:4-remstep}.
+We show this through a two-step process: First, we show that a minor perturbation in $\vecq$ maintains feasibility while yielding a distribution with a lower objective value.
+Second, we prove that continuing to modify $\vecq$ in the same direction monotonically decreases the objective function value, ultimately reducing the step count by one.